Thailand Refrigeration and Air Conditioning Nationally Appropriate Mitigation Action (RAC NAMA)

 At the same time, Thailand is an important industry hub in the cooling sector for both national and international companies.
 To be competitive, companies need to be able to adjust to the changing requirements, among others triggered by international agreements.
 Consequently, their challenge will be to produce highly energy-efficient and climate-friendly technologies.

-By supporting climate friendly and energy efficient cooling technologies the RAC NAMA project supports Thailand in reaching its energy saving as well as its climate targets.
-It supports the industry in staying competitive and will bring international climate finance to the country
+To support Thailand in reaching its energy saving and climate target through climate friendly and energy efficient cooling technologies and strengthening the industry in staying competitive and bring international climate finance to the country.